wesatkinson/simple-scorm-api/README.md

 Steps to work on your local environment:

-- Install a local dev server (Mamp, IIS, Apache, etc)
+- Install a local dev server (Mamp, IIS, Apache, etc) - Optional
 - Create a new folder, and drop in simple-api-evolve.htm
-- Unzip your Scorm course into the same folder, and navigate to your browser to your local server to simple-api-evolve.htm to get started
+- Unzip your Scorm course into the same folder, OR navigate to your browser to your local server to simple-api-evolve.htm to get started
 - Navigate to advanced-2004-tracker.html for Scorm 2004.
-- As you scroll and use the course, you'll see Evolve components complete in the console
+- As you scroll and use the course, you'll see elearning components complete in the console
-- Scorm 2004 Simple / Advanced API - Developed by Mint/Wesley Atkinson - Copyright 2025 Mint Interactive Solutions LTD
+- Scorm 2004 Simple / Advanced API - Developed by Wesley Atkinson

 SimpleAPI (Scorm 1.2) Forked from https://github.com/skfriese/simple-scorm-api